scarolan/quick-dashboard-makeover/Labs/01_ExtremeDashboard.md

 6. Size and position the logo panel appropriately on your dashboard

-## Final Step: Arrange Your Panels for Optimal Layout
+## Final Step: Optimize the Dashboard Layout

 ![After: Optimized Dashboard Layout](img/dashboard-simple-results.png)